 When it comes to reading a children’s book to Isabelle, I really didn’t think about something like The Children’s Meditation in My Heart.
 Basically because it’s a book about meditation.
-And although I wanted to teach Isabelle about it, I didn’t actually think there were any children’s books about it.
+And although I want to teach Isabelle about it, I didn’t actually think there were any children’s books that discussed it.
+But that’s probably me being stupid.

 Modern society is a stressful endeavour.
 It really shouldn’t be, what with all the technological advances we’ve had over the recent years you’d think life would be much easier.
 But somehow, we’re all a lot more stressed than we ever used to be.
 Personally, and I’m not backing this up with any research, I like to think that technology plays a rather large part.